dbaarda/tidyc/README.rst

    -R  Reformat lines breaks.
 Equivalent to ``-sob --ignore-newlines``.
    -fcd, --format-doxygen-comments
        Enable Doxygen comment formatting.
-This will enable indenting, starring/unstaring based on -sc|-nsc, rebracketing with/without
+This will enable indenting, starring/unstaring based on -dsc|-ndsc, rebracketing with/without
        blank-line delimiters based on -cdb|-ncdb, and content reformating with -fca.
    -nfcd, --dont-format-doxygen-comments
        Disable Doxygen comment formatting.
 This will disable all reformatting of doxygen comments.
+   -dsc, --star-doxygen-comments
+       Enable starring of doxygen comments.
+This will add star prefixes to doxygen comment lines with -fcd.
+   -ndsc, --dont-star-doxygen-comments
+       Disable starring of doxygen comments.
+This will remove star prefixes from doxygen comment lines with -fcd.
    -dqt, --doxygen-use-qt
        Select Doxygen Qt or JavaDoc style comments.
 This adjusts the Doxygen starting comment delimiter.